UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_03.md

 Notes:

-The example we saw of classifying images is an example of supervised learning.
+The example we saw before classifying images, is an example of supervised machine learning.

-We give it an image, after training it on data, and have it predict the contents.
+In our example, our model was trained on a large number of images and their targets.

+We can apply this morning on unseen images, in this particular case, our unseen image is an image of an alpaca.

 ---